OfficeDev/open-xml-docs/docs/general/features.md

 var feature = package.Features.GetRequired<IPackageEventsFeature>();
 ```

+> [!NOTE]
-> Note: There may be times when the package is changed but an event is not fired.
+> There may be times when the package is changed but an event is not fired.
 Not all areas have been identified where it would make sense to raise an event.
 Please file an issue if you find one.

 ### IPartEventsFeature